Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/LargeLogQuery.md

 ### Defining the Helper Function

-In order to overcome the service limits, the strategy is to query data in smaller chunks based on some time column (i.e. TImeGenerated).
+In order to overcome the service limits, the strategy is to query data in smaller chunks based on a timestamp column (e.g. `TimeGenerated`).
 The following helper function take a large query and splits it into a `LogsBatchQuery` based on a list of time ranges (called endpoints).

 ```java com.azure.monitor.query.LargeQuerySample-createBatchQueryFromLargeQuery